patrickroocks/listcompr/README.md

 # listcompr

 The **listcompr** package is a light-weight collection of functions for list comprehension.
 It is intended as “syntactic sugar” for R and it is inspired by the list comprehension capabilities from 'python'.
-Next to lists, similar structures like vectors (of numeric or character type), data frames, or named lists can be easily composed.
+Next to lists, similar structures like vectors (of numeric or character type), data frames, matrices, or named lists can be easily composed.
 The package may be used for the simple generation of small data sets for “textbook examples”, for unit tests of your R code, or for tiny mathematical tasks.

 ## Installation